Youbel Sondakh

-Youbel Sondakh (born 19 August 1983) is an Indonesian professional basketball coach who is the head coach for Satria Muda Pertamina of the Indonesian Basketball League (IBL).
+Youbel Sondakh (born 19 August 1983) is an Indonesian professional basketball coach, and now sporting director for Satria Muda Bandung of the Indonesian Basketball League (IBL).
 He is a former professional player.

-Personal life

-Studied at Perbanas Institute and graduated in 2008.

-Sondakh married a former Karateka Jenny Zeannet.

 Professional career

-During his pro career, Sondakh faced articular cartilage damage that influenced his decision to retire in 2012 at the age of 28.
+During his professional career, Sondakh faced articular cartilage damage, which influenced his decision to retire in 2012 at the age of 28.

-Coaching career

-Sondakh's coaching career began in 2012 when he took on the role of coach at Satria Muda Junior after his retirement.
-In 2014, Sondakh was entrusted with the position of assistant coach to accompany Tjokorda Raka.
-Youbel then took over as head coach in the 2017 season and succeeded in winning his first title as a coach in 2018 after beating Pelita Jaya Jakarta in the finals.
-Sondakh became the third coach to ever win as a player and a coach with Satria Muda.

 National team career

-Sondakh represented the Indonesia national basketball team in the 2007 FIBA Asia Championship that was held in Tokushima, Japan and averaged 4.6 PPG in 7 games played.
+Sondakh represented the Indonesia national basketball team in the 2007 FIBA Asia Championship that was held in Tokushima, Japan.